perssongroup/handbook/content/computing.md

 #### To get started with calculations at NERSC: <a name="startnersc"></a>
 1. Ask Kristin about whether you will be running at NERSC and, if so, under what account / repository to charge.
 2. Request a NERSC account through the NERSC homepage (Google “NERSC account request”).
-3. Someone at NERSC will validate your account and assign you computing hours
+3. A NERSC Liason or PI Proxy will validate your account and assign you an initial allocation of computing hours.
 4. At this point, you should be able to log in, check CPU-hour balances, etc. through “NERSC NIM” and “My NERSC” portals
 5. In order to log in and run jobs on the various machines at NERSC, review the NERSC documentation.
 6. In order to load and submit scripts for various codes (VASP, ABINIT, Quantum Espresso), NERSC has lots of information to help.
 Try Google, e.g. “NERSC VASP”.
-...* Note that for commercial codes such as VASP, there is an online form that allows you to enter your VASP license, which NERSC will confirm and then allow you access to.
+... *Note that for commercial codes such as VASP, there is an online form that allows you to enter your VASP license, which NERSC will confirm and then allow you access to.
-7. Please make a folder inside your project directory and submit all your jobs there as your home folder has only about 40GB of space.
+7. Please make a folder inside your project directory and submit all your jobs there, as your home folder has only about 40GB of space.
 For example, for matgen project, your work folder path should be something like the following:
 `/global/project/projectdirs/matgen/YOUR_NERSC_USERNAME`
-8. You can also request a database for your project to be hosted on NERSC.
+8. You can also request a mongo database for your project to be hosted on NERSC.
 Google “MongoDB on NERSC” for instructions.
 Donny Winston or Patrick Huck can also help you get set up and provide you with a preconfigured database suited for running Materials Project style workflows.

 #### Running Jobs on NERSC
 This tutorial provides a brief overview of setting yourself up to run jobs on NERSC.
 If any information is unclear or missing, feel free to edit this document or contact Kara Fong.